-RECORDS MANAGEMENT

-Did the school retain records in accordance with the Records Retention and Disposition for Arizona School Districts manual General Retention Schedule for School Districts and Charter Schools published by the Arizona State Library, Archives and Public Records (based on the testing conducted during the course of the audit)?

-OPEN MEETING LAW A.R.S. § 38-431.01 and § 38-431.02 (See also Attorney General Opinion I00-009)

-- 1. Did the school conspicuously post a statement on its website stating where all public notices of its meetings will be posted, including the physical and electronic locations? - 2.
-Did the school post all public meeting notices on its website? - 3.
-Did the school maintain a record of notices given that includes a copy of each notice that was posted and information regarding the date, time, and place of posting? - 4.
-Were notices and agendas of public meetings posted at least 24 hours before the meeting? - 5.
-Were written minutes prepared or a recording made of Governing BoardGoverning Body meetings?
+RECORDS MANAGEMENT Did the school retain records in accordance with the General Retention Schedules for Education K-12 published by the Arizona State Library, Archives and Public Records (based on the testing conducted during the course of the audit)? (www.azlibrary.gov/records/general.aspx) OPEN MEETING LAW A.R.S. § 38-431.01 and § 38-431.02 (See also Attorney General Opinion I00-009) 1.
+Did the school conspicuously post a statement on its website stating where all public notices of its meetings will be posted, including the physical and electronic locations?
+2. Did the school post all public meeting notices on its website?
+3. Did the school maintain a record of notices given that includes a copy of each notice that was posted and information regarding the date, time, and place of posting?
+4. Were notices and agendas of public meetings posted at least 24 hours before the meeting?
+5. Were written minutes prepared or a recording made of Governing Body meetings?
+PERSONNEL Did the school have valid fingerprint clearance cards for 100% of the required personnel as of the testing date?
+A.R.S. §15-183 (C)(5) and A.R.S. §15-512(H) • (QUESTIONS #2a THROUGH 2c ONLY APPLY TO NEW HIRES REQUIRED PURSUANT TO A.R.S.

-PERSONNEL

-Did the school have valid fingerprint clearance cards for 100% of the required personnel as of the testing date?
-A.R.S. §15-183 (C)(5) and A.R.S. §15-512(H)

-(QUESTIONS #2a THROUGH 2c ONLY APPLY TO NEW HIRES REQUIRED PURSUANT TO A.R.S.
 15-183(C)(5) TO HAVE VALID FCCS AND DO NOT APPLY IF AN INDIVIDUAL'S FCC HAS EXPIRED.)

-- For each individual referenced in #1 that did not have a FCC, please provide the following information (provide supplemental pages, if necessary) (See agency guidance available on the Board's website prior to completing these questions) A.R.S. §15-185(C)(5): - a.
-Was an application for a FCC on file with the Department of Public Safety (DPS) as of the testing date? - b.
-Did DPS receive the application prior to the hire date? - c.
-Prior to placement, did the school do all of the following?
+2. For each individual referenced in #1 that did not have a FCC, please provide the following information (provide supplemental pages, if necessary) (See agency guidance available on the Board's website prior to completing these questions) A.R.S. §15-185(C)(5) : a.
+Was an application for a FCC on file with the Department of Public Safety (DPS) as of the testing date? b.
+Did DPS receive the application prior to the hire date? c.
+Prior to placement, did the school do all of the following? i) Document the necessity for hiring/placing the individual prior to receiving a FCC? ii) Obtain statewide criminal history information on the individual?

-i) Document the necessity for hiring/placing the individual prior to receiving a FCC? ii) Obtain statewide criminal history information on the individual? iii) Obtain references from the applicant's current and previous employers?
-3. charter school maintain up- to-date fingerprints of all governing Governing Body members as of the testing date?
-Charter 4.
-Were a ll other personnel fingerprint checked as of the testing date?
-5. Did the enrolle §15-183 (C)(5) and A.R.S.
-15-512 charter school inform the parents and guardians of pupils d in the school of the availability of resume information for all vees who provide instruction to pupils?
-A.R.S. §15-183 (F) SPECI AL ED UCATION 1. taff the school uses to provide special education services al or contracted) certified in special education?
-2. Does th R7-2-4 ne school conduct 45 day screenings on all new students?
-AAC 01 3. aluations and IEPs on file for special education students?
-34 00.341-350 and 300.531-536 INSUI RANCE REQUIREMENTS A.R.S. §15-183(M) Does th ne schoo I have the required insurance for liability and property loss?
-007) S.S. §15-185 (B)(6) (See also Attorney General Opinion 198- refrain from charging fees that may be considered tuition other d for in A.R.S. §15-185(B)(6) [nonresidents]?
-This (Question naire was completed in accordance with the minimum standards as set forth in the instructions on page 2.
-1 0 Audit Firm Date Prepai rer's Signature (Audit Firm Representative) Title
+iii) Obtain references from the applicant's current and previous employers?
+3. Did the charter school maintain up- to-date fingerprints of all 4.
+Governing Body members as of the testing date?
+Charter Contract Were all other personnel fingerprint checked as of the testing date?
+A B S 215 183 (C)(5) and A B S 15 513 5.
+A.R.S. §15-183 (C)(5) and A.R.S.
+15-512 Did the charter school inform the parents and guardians of pupils enrolled in the school of the availability of resume information for all employees who provide instruction to pupils?
+A.R.S. §15-183 (F) SPECI AL EDUCATION 1.
+Is the staff the school uses to provide special education services (internal or contracted) certified in special education? • 2.
+Does the school conduct 45 day screenings on all new students?
+AAC R7-2-401 3.
+Are evaluations and IEPs on file for special education students?
+34 CFR 300.341-350 and 300.531-536 INSUF RANCE REQUIREMENTS A.R.S. §15-183(M) Does th ne school have the required insurance for liability and property loss? • 007) ON A.R.S. §15-185 (B)(6) (See also Attorney General Opinion I98- e school refrain from charging fees that may be considered tuition other provided for in A.R.S. §15-185(B)(6) [nonresidents]?
+This Ç Questionnaire was completed in accordance with the minimum standards as set forth in the instructions on page 2.
+Audit Firm Date Preparer's Signature (Audit Firm Representative) Title